Skoda Kamiq Review 2023

 Skoda has a proven record when it comes to compact but capable SUVs.
-The Yeti was a big success for Skoda, before it was replaced by the larger Karoq in 2018, but that gap has been plugged with the impressive Kamiq.
-Admittedly, it's not as plush as the Peugeot 2008 or as good to drive as the Ford Puma, but the Kamiq is still one of the best small SUVs going and we'll reveal why in our Skoda Kamiq review.
+The Yeti was a big success, before it was replaced by the larger Karoq in 2018, but the gap in the range was plugged with the impressive Kamiq.
+Admittedly, it’s not as plush as the Peugeot 2008 or as good to drive as the Ford Puma, but the Czech model is still one of the best small SUVs going and we’ll reveal why in our Skoda Kamiq review.

 Skoda is a major player in the family car market, thanks to its ability to build cars that are easy to drive, well-equipped, comfortable and supremely practical.
 Few models demonstrate this process better than the Kamiq.
 In our view, it's one of the best all-round small SUVs on sale today.

 The Skoda Kamiq shares its engines, tech and mechanical platform with the Volkswagen T-Cross and SEAT Arona, but has a slightly longer wheelbase that provides more space for passengers in the rear and a 400-litre boot – the same as the Arona – increasing to 1395 litres once you fold the rear seats.

 The Renault Captur and Nissan Juke beat the Kamiq for outright boot space, but the Skoda redeems itself on refinement and comfort.
 Wind and road noise levels are suppressed and the ride quality is generally good – even on 18-inch alloy wheels.

 That focus on comfort and refinement does have a negative impact on handling, with the Kamiq’s overpowered steering and soft pedals providing vague levels of feedback.
 Skoda offers an optional sport chassis control system to lower the car by 15mm and add adjustable shock absorbers to sharpen the handling, but this is a car that’s clearly designed for drivers who value comfort over performance.